Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups

-Given a finitely generated subgroup $G \subgroup \Out(F_n)$ which is not virtually abelian, to prove Theorem~A it suffices to verify the global WWPD hypothesis for the group~$G$ (Definition~\ref{DefWWPDHypothesis}), for then we can apply Theorem~D from which we obtain an embedding $\ell^1 \inject H^2_b(G;\reals)$.
-It remains to show how to apply Theorems B and C to verify the global WWPD hypothesis for~$G$.
+Given a finitely generated subgroup $G \subgroup \Out(F_n)$ which is not virtually abelian, to prove Theorem~A it suffices to verify that the group $G$ satisfies the global WWPD hypothesis (Definition~\ref{DefWWPDHypothesis}), for then we can apply the Global WWPD Theorem \cite{HandelMosher:WWPD} from which we obtain an embedding $\ell^1 \inject H^2_b(G;\reals)$.
+We shall apply Theorems B and C to verify the global WWPD hypothesis for~$G$.

 \paragraph{Setup:} Throughout this section we denote the following objects satisfying various properties: